dvtirol/pynetinstall/README.md

 You will need to aquire the boot images that the official netinstall tool uses.
 These are not included as they are not licensed for re-distribution.
 However, it is fairly easy to extract them from the Mikrotik's Netinstall tool.

-This guide describes the Linux CLI version, but the same techniques should work on the Windows GUI version as well.
+1. **Download `netinstall-<version>.zip` for Windows and extract it**
+   The latest version that is linked in the [Downloads page] General section should work fine for all RouterOS versions.
+The [Download Archive] has links to older versions. <!-- for rOS 6.x no links are given, but the URLs follow the same schema as for 7.x.
+Both 32 and 64 bit versions should work. -->

+2. **Install the `pefile` and `pyelftools` Python packages**
+   `pip install --user pefile pyelftools`

+3. **Extract the images**
+   `./docs/extract_bootimages.py netinstall64.exe`
+   This will extract all images into the current directory.

+Alternatively, it is possible to interactively extract images by running netinstall-cli for Linux.
+This method was less reliable in our testing.

 1. **Download `netinstall-<version>.tar.gz`**
    The latest version that is linked in the [Downloads page] General section should work fine for all RouterOS versions.
-The [Download Archive] has links to older versions. <!-- for rOS 6.x no links are given, but the URLs follow the same schema as for 7.x -->

 2. **Start `netinstall-cli`**
    `sudo ./netinstall-cli -a 127.0.0.2 netinstall-cli`